Pre-Owned Jewelry Market is Booming, Jewelers Should Get Their Share

 White Pine purchases pre-owned jewelry, both branded and unbranded, including engagement rings, earrings, pendants, necklaces, bracelets, and watches.
 Burne finds pre-owned jewelry prices especially advantageous relative to newly manufactured diamond jewelry with current diamond prices rising.

 There is such a variety of merchandise available in estate jewelry, describes Burne.
 Most coveted are pieces from the Art Deco period, of which you can’t get enough.
 Currently, there are a lot of 1980s-style to more modern pieces available.
 Keep an eye on estate jewelry from the 1970s, particularly vintage charms, which the fashion platform Who What Wear expects will do well in 2022.

-Pre-owned and recycled jewelry has rapidly gained momentum due to supply chain issues and a shift in mindset to shop for existing items, extending to engagement rings, ranging from buying vintage designs to custom creations made with reclaimed materials, reports the lifestyle platform, The Zoe Report.
+Pre-owned, antique and recycled jewelry has rapidly gained momentum due to supply chain issues and a shift in mindset to shop for existing items, extending to engagement rings, ranging from buying vintage designs to custom creations made with reclaimed materials, reports the lifestyle platform, The Zoe Report.

 Deirde Clark, a geochemist at Iceland GeoSurvey (ÍSOR), told TZR that secondhand jewelry and materials are the most sustainable option because of the environmental and social effects of mining and lab-created products.

 “We live in a consumer society; buying new things perpetuates this.
 Reusing is an important method we can do to minimize this behavior,” Clark told TZR in an April 7 article, “Decoding Sustainable Engagement Rings, From Ethical Stones to Upcycled Metals.”
 TZR featured designer Valerie Madison and her Heirloom Diamond Rework service; and the label Kinn and its “KinnCycle” program that takes in 14K gold jewelry to recycle, offering $30 a gram in a Kinn gift card.